-Finally, this analysis can serve as a benchmark against which future policy improvements can be measured.
-This is the first opportunity to conduct rural analysis at the county level since the implementation of the Patient Protection and Affordable Care Act.
-As such, it is important to measure the current landscape of insurance sources and coverage.
+Finally, this analysis served as a benchmark against which future policy improvements can be measured.
+This was the first opportunity to conduct rural analysis at the county level since the implementation of the Patient Protection and Affordable Care Act.
+As such, it was important to measure the current landscape of insurance sources and coverage.

 Sources of Insurance Coverage in Nonmetropolitan Areas: The Role of Public and Private Insurance Since 2009